A multisite collaborative research program of the Pasteur Network in response to Coronavirus in Africa

 The COVID19 pandemic hit Africa later than other continents and the first cases were not detected there until February 14th 2020, in Egypt.
 Since then, the virus has been circulating in almost all countries through local transmission.
 Nevertheless, when compared to the deadly wave in Europe and then in the Americas, the consequences in Africa, in terms of morbidity and lethality, have remained contained for the moment.
 The much-feared health disaster in this continent with limited resources has not occurred to date.

-REPAIR is a consortium of 10 Pasteur Institutes established in Africa representing 4 ecosystemic and populational regions of the continent :
+REPAIR is a consortium of 10 Pasteur Network members established in Africa representing 4 ecosystemic and populational regions of the continent :

-- 3 institutes in the Maghreb region: IP de Tunis, IP d’Algérie and IP du Maroc.
+- Maghreb region: IP de Tunis, IP d’Algérie and IP du Maroc.

-- 4 institutes in West Africa and Sahel: IP de Dakar, IP de Côte d’Ivoire, IP de Guinea and CERMES in Niger.
+- West Africa and Sahel: IP de Dakar, IP de Côte d’Ivoire, IP de Guinea and CERMES in Niger.

-- 2 institutes in Central Africa: IP de Bangui, Pasteur Center in Cameroon.
+- Central Africa: IP de Bangui, Pasteur Center in Cameroon.

 Such geographical and ethno-cultural diversity covered by the research consortium is of great interest if we consider the hypotheses linked to the role played by environmental, climatic, human and cultural factors in the spread of the virus and its impact on humans.